bahmutov/generator-node-bahmutov/README.md

 ## Generating Dockerfile

-You can generate a Dockerfile with good defaults for running the current Node projects inside a docker container.
+You can generate a Dockerfile with good defaults for running the current Node project inside a docker container.
 Based on [Docker file in this gist](https://gist.github.com/bahmutov/1003fa86980dda147ff6).

     yo node-bahmutov:docker